CyberReaper00/GreaterVim/README.md

 - `localleader` is set to be `/`, i never use it but i have it, maybe i'll map it to something later
 ## Accessibility Settings
 These are just some settings to make the environment a bit more condusive to live in
+- `timeoutlen = 200` - some of my bindings were getting in the way, so i reduced the time of loading, it isnt perfect but it helps
 - `ignorecase = true` - i hate case-sensitivity
-- `different ignorecase` - just to make sure i dont get case sensitivity somewhere
+- `different ignorecase` - just to make sure i dont get case sensitivity anywhere
 - `smartcase` - if i do any searches in all small its case-insensitive, if i put any capitals in there then it becomes case-sensitive
 - `spellchecking = false` - i hate the red squiggly line
 - `splitright = true` - if i open a split, it will always open to the right